availproject/avail-light/README.md

 Full configuration reference can be found [below](#configuration-reference).

+_NOTE_
+Flags and options take precedence to the configuration file if both are set (i.e. `--port` option overwrites the `port` parameter from the config file).

 ## Options

 - `--network <NETWORK>`: Select a network for the Light Client to connect.
 Possible values are: